Save the Oceans, Feed the World

 Oceana runs campaigns to win policy change proven to increase abundance and biodiversity, such as: stopping overfishing through the establishment of science-based catch limits, reducing bycatch, or the incidental catch of non-targeted animals, and protecting important marine habitat.

 Oceana's Country-by-Country Approach

 International action through the United Nations and other global bureaucratic bodies is difficult, expensive and time-consuming.
 Instead, Oceana focuses on the countries that control the world’s fish catch.
 Just 29 countries and the EU control more than 90 percent of the world’s seafood catch.
 Oceana is already campaigning in countries that control about a third of the world’s wild fish catch.
-Learn more about Oceana’s efforts to Save the Oceans and Feed the World in the United States, Europe, Belize, Brazil, Canada, Chile and Philippines.
+Learn more about Oceana’s efforts to Save the Oceans and Feed the World in the United States, Europe, Belize, Brazil, Canada, Chile, Mexico, Peru and Philippines.